Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ![Cloud Impact Rating Starter Architecture](images/EnergySustainabilityArchitecture.png)

 ### Flow

-1. User scans the product barcode and Climate impact rating API starts retrieving product CIR.
+1. User scans a product barcode with an app, which then calls Climate Impact Rating API, passing in the barcode ID
-2. Climate impact rating API interacts with external group of manufacturers and energy governing body to retrieve product data.
+2. Climate Impact Rating API retrieves the reatings data that matches that barcode ID.
-3. App then stores the product rating details in a Cloudant database for later use.
+3. Climate Impact Rating API returns the ratings data for the app to format and display appropriately.
-4. App uploads the requisite product details to Climate Impact Analyser.
+4. Manufacturers can upload product and ratings data via the Climate Impact Rating API (perhaps via a reserved portal)
-5. After Climate Impact Analyser finishes processing, the user will see the product CIR result in the UI.
+5. The Climate Impact Analyzer will run in the background to produce summary data, enabling broader ratings queries to satisfied by the API.

 ## Documents